 Aging is a complex biological process in which cells become progressively damaged over time and eventually die.
 As we age, fewer and fewer cells are replaced, slowly wearing out our bodies.
 This means that over time the damage accumulated in our bodies will become so immense, that at one point the body will not be able to cope with it - ultimately leading to our death.

 Environmental factors such as exposure to sun ("solar radiation"), injuries, smoking, air and water pollution, and genetics contribute to speeding up the process of aging.

 Aging is involved in many other processes as well, such as accumulation of senescent cells, oxidative stress and immune and hormonal system changes.
 All of these factors contribute to increasing the risk of cancerous diseases.

 Effects of ANOVA's reYOUvenation on Anti-Aging

-Stem cells can be a keystone solution of future medicine, because they tackle the problem on a cellular level.
-Expensive beauty creams and cosmetics promise only temporary or superficial solutions to your aging problems.
-Most of them work by masking the processes of aging on the surface level, but never offer solid solutions to where aging really happens.
+Stem cells can be a keystone solution of future medicine, because they tackle the problems on a cellular level.
+Expensive beauty creams and cosmetic treatments promise only temporary or superficial solutions to problems related to aging.
+Most of them work by masking the processes of aging on the surface level, but never work where the aging really happens.

-Latest research in regenerative science provides concrete evidence that aging actually takes place at the cellular level.
+Latest research in regenerative science shows evidence that aging actually takes place on the cellular level.
 Therefore, this is where the process of aging needs to be altered.